magepages/mpdocs/docs/search-m2/user-guide.rst

   * Indicates the maximum character of a product's short description that display on Search Result pages.
   * After changing this field, remember to click ``Save COnfig``, ``Reindex Search Data`` to apply changes on the frontend.

-* In the **Information Display** field:

-  * Option can be multiple chosen.
-  * Chosen options will display on Search Result pages.
+* In the **Information Display** field: Chosen information will display on Search Result pages.

 * In the **Reindex Search Database** field, select one of the following